 Old and new rivalries and divisions put pressure on the trust between the European nations as they try to navigate today’s challenges.
 Comenius is acting to help build that trust with its new European Values Leadership Course, to which it is inviting applicants from the EU, Switzerland, and Great Britain.

-In Berlin, Athens, Rome, Paris and Brussels, participants in the European Values Leadership Course will explore the significance of Europe’s fundamental values – besides solidarity, these are freedom, democracy, equality, the rule of law, and human rights.
+In Berlin, Athens, Rome, Warsaw, Paris and Brussels, participants in the European Values Leadership Course will explore the significance of Europe’s fundamental values – besides solidarity, these are freedom, democracy, equality, the rule of law, and human rights.
 These basic values make up the foundations of a political and social vision that envelops and helps to shape countries with diverse cultures and traditions, each one scarred and connected by the wars they have fought.
 The participants in this programme will explore these basic values, making fine distinctions and translating them each in their own personal way.
 The cultural differences between the participants, who come from different countries of the European Union, Switzerland and Great Britain will impart unique depth and nuance to this process of frank exploration.
 A key prerequisite for learning from one another is the Comenian ‘safe haven’, over which participants and moderator alike stand guard.
 Discussing and reflecting with fellow Europeans who may in part very different shades of meaning to the shared basic values – or who may even fundamentally question them – is a process that enriches, broadens, and binds people together.
 It confers wisdom.
 Helps to provide direction.
 Sharpens the mind.
 Strengthens solidarity and trust.

 What is the rationale for a programme in which European executives get together to explore and deepen their ‘European Leadership’?
 The underlying belief is that no European leader can operate effectively without having made an in-depth study of Europe’s DNA, both professionally and on a personal level.
 Europeans are bound together by a battered DNA, bearing deep scars of poverty and wars.
 But also elements of euphoria and prosperity.
 Having a sound knowledge, from direct sources, of the ways in which Europeans deal with their shared history, both within and beyond our national frontiers, will enrich each individual.
 Will lead to greater personal wisdom, mutual understanding and trust.